 Fittings and Findings for Earrings

-Different findings and fittings for earrings help determine the age of vintage engagement rings or any other jewelry piece.
+Different findings and fittings for earrings help determine the age of vintage engagement rings or any other vintage jewelry piece.
 Jewelers use different findings like pin stems, clasps, and hinges to determine the age of antique or vintage rings.

 Most of these findings were established between 1800 and 1960.
 Understanding the style of the earring, especially when it was invented, will help you date your jewelry.